 Mystic Shake was an incredibly innovative, eclectic, and fun band from the Lansing, MI area.
-Due to the relocation of their founder and percussionist Dick Rosemont to Santa Fe, NM — they played their farewell show on December 5, 201o which was attended by a flock of fans shaking their cans!
-Mystic Shake will live on in the memories of their devotees and in their three CDs; but keep an eye out for an occasional reunion show, you never know when and where they might pop up!
-Below is the story of Mystic Shake
+Due to the relocation of their founder and percussionist Dick Rosemont to Santa Fe, NM, they played their farewell show on December 5, 2010 which was attended by a flock of fans shaking their cans.
+Mystic Shake will live on in the memories of their devotees and in their three CDs, below is the story of Mystic Shake . . .

 In the late 1980’s, Lansing MI-area guitarist Dick Rosemont decided to take up drums and looked for fellow musicians to jam with.
 A core group developed of Dick, Bruce Landrick on guitar and vocals, and Phil Throop on flute, percussion, and vocals.
 After investing time with a succession of would-be bass players, they decided to move forward with Glenn Hookey.